DevonDeRaad/Anopheles/README.md

 Visualizations of processes described in the paper
 ------------

-### Example of the application of a Naive Bayes classifier to isolate SNPs with broad environmental associations, that are concordant in both Phase 1 and Phase 2 datasets
+### Application of a Naive Bayes classifier to perform round 1 (isolate SNPs with broad environmental associations), and round 2 (isolate SNPs concordant in both Phase 1 and Phase 2 datasets) vetting process

+*   Example of the LFMM humidity dataset:

     > <https://devonderaad.github.io/Anopheles/machine.learning.classification/ML.classification.lfmm.hum.html>